BastilleBSD/bastille/docs/chapters/networking/vnet.rst

 If you have supplied these values in ``/usr/local/etc/bastille/bastille.conf``, Bastille will automatically use them if you do not specify an interface during jail creation.
-For example, the following create command will automatically use ``bridge0`` if the value has been put in the config file:
+For example, the following create command will automatically use ``bridge0`` if the value has been added to the config file:

 .. code-block:: shell